Memorable Manitobans: Michael Ewanchuk (1908-2004)

 Born at Gimli, Manitoba on 14 March 1908, the fourth child of Ukrainian pioneers Wasyl and Paraskeva Ewanchuk, who arrived in Canada in 1902 from Kopychentsi, Western Ukraine.
 He grew up on a farm two miles west of town, attended Dnister School and entered Gimli High School at the age of fourteen.
 Following high school, Michael worked for the Winnipeg Electric Railway, and the Ford factory in Detroit.
 By working on the midnight shift, he was thus able to attend daytime classes at the Detroit Institute of Technology and Detroit City College (now Wayne State University).
 In 1930, he returned to Canada and attended Wesley (United) College and Provincial Normal School in Winnipeg.

 After graduation, his first position as teacher was at Beckett (Svoboda) School near Stuartburn.
-He later accepted principalships at Happy Thought School in East Selkirk, and at North Springfield School.
+He later accepted principalships at Happy Thought School and North Springfield School.
 It was at North Springfield that he met Muriel Smith, the primary teacher whom he married.
 Michael and Muriel moved to Cartwright where he had accepted the principalship of the high school.
 While in Cartwright he enlisted in the Royal Canadian Air Force where he served as instructor of navigation and as Officer in Charge of Airmanship.
 As an instructor he had various Canadian postings at Saskatoon, Regina, Rivers, Rockcliffe, Moncton, and Dartmouth.
 He was happy that Muriel was able to join him in some of the locations.
 He also served as a personnel counselor to the retiring servicemen.
 His last assignment was as an instructor in mathematics and English with the C.V.T.
 He was discharged with the rank of Flight Lieutenant.

 While teaching, he also continued his own education, attaining his BA, BEd, and MEd degrees from the University of Manitoba.
 Following his discharge from the RCAF, he became the first Ukrainian Manitoban to receive a permanent appointment as a School Inspector.
 He served in the Roblin-Grandview-Gilbert Plains inspectoral area and, after several years, he transferred to Carman and later to Winnipeg, where he served for twenty years as inspector of elementary and high schools, evaluating, in particular, instruction in science and mathematics at the senior grade level.
 His special assignment was the statistical analysis of the High School Examinations then conducted by the Department of Education.
 He also lectured on the preparation and measurement of examinations.